 Here is a chronological list of visitors to the topology group and affiliates.

-- Dr Huijun Yang, visited Diarmuid Crowley from Haifeng University for a one year post-doc supported by the China Scholarship Council 2018.
+- Dr Huijun Yang visited Diarmuid Crowley from Henan University for a one year post-doc supported by the China Scholarship Council 2018.